deployEMDS/technical-documentation/tests/data_product_publication/publication/deploy_config_usage_control_functions/test_2_2_2_1/result_fiware.md

 Fiware connector aims to take ODRL Policies and execute them using the Open Policy Agent.

+To get all policies use the following command:

+    curl -s -X GET http://odrl-pap.demo-portal.eu/policy

+To get a specific policy use the command:

+    curl -s -X GET http://odrl-pap.demo-portal.eu/policy/{policy_id}

 #### 2. Policy binding with custom enforcement function

 There are two ways: